miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ## Installing TrendLine

 To run TrendLine, you must install it on your computer.
-Follow the steps below to install it:

 **To install TrendLine**